WordPress/openverse/documentation/ingestion_server/guides/troubleshoot.md

 Elasticsearch.

 Indexer workers are EC2 instances that are stopped by default when indexing is not taking place.
-The indexer server raises them up, provides them with the necessary information to perform the indexing and once they report back to the ingestion server with a completion message, they are shut down again.
+The ingestion server raises them up, provides them with the necessary information to perform the indexing and once they report back to the ingestion server with a completion message, they are shut down again.